KarmaYama/cleansh/cleansh/README.md

 ## 1. Overview

-`cleansh` is a powerful and reliable command‑line utility designed to help you quickly and securely redact sensitive information from your terminal output.
+`CleanSH` is a powerful and reliable command‑line utility designed to help you quickly and securely redact sensitive information from your terminal output.
-Whether you're debugging, collaborating, or sharing logs, `cleansh` ensures that confidential data like IP addresses, email addresses, and access tokens never leave your local environment unmasked.
-Piped directly from `stdin` or loaded from files, `cleansh` provides a robust, pre‑configured solution for data sanitization, with flexible options for custom rules and output formats.
+Whether you're debugging, collaborating, or sharing logs, `CleanSH` ensures that confidential data like IP addresses, email addresses, and access tokens never leave your local environment unmasked.
+Piped directly from `stdin` or loaded from files, `CleanSH` provides a robust, pre‑configured solution for data sanitization, with flexible options for custom rules and output formats.

 **Sanitize your terminal output.
 One tool.
 One purpose.**